averykhoo/recipes/recipes/pasta/carbonara-luciano.md

       servings to four yolks/eggs for four servings.
 Also, to get an extra rich sauce, some recipes call for adding one egg for every 4 egg yolks.
 * Egg Yolks Or Eggs
-    * Although today it’s been widely established that carbonara is prepared with egg yolks, there are also claims that making carbonara with whole eggs is also traditional.
+    * Although today it's been widely established that carbonara is prepared with egg yolks, there are also claims that making carbonara with whole eggs is also traditional.
 * How Much Guanciale
     * The amount of guanciale varies from recipe to recipe.
 Some call for merely 25g (0.9 oz) per serving, while others